ke177409/Kara-Evans/Projects/Market-Analysis.md

 <img src="images/Top_Publishers.png"/>

 ## Recommendations & Findings
 * Europe makes up most of the global market over North America and Japan.
 * Develop more Shooter games to satisfy the larger European and North American markets.
 * A secondary focus on Action genres to satisfy all three regions.
 * Perform further analysis to address competing publishing companies in each region.

+## The Learning Experience
+Data cleansing was the biggest challenge in this project mostly due to format differences in the video game titles.
+The line graph displaying the proportion of sales over time was generated with the help of my mentor.
+This visual challenged my original assumptions and my first line graph showing total count of sales over time.
+This prompted me to look deeper into the data to gain a more accurate understanding of regional market behavior.

 ## Dataset
 *Video game sales* [Data set].
 VGChartz. https://github.com/ke177409/Market-Analysis/blob/main/Video%20game%20sales%20data%20set.xlsx